udel-cbcb/pyiPTMnet/docs/quickstart.md

 Q1W668 | Mothers against decapentaplegic homolog 2; | SMAD2 |  | 9913 | Bos taurus | Bovine | True | 0 | False | 0 | False | 0 | 4 | 0

 ## Bulk
-To perform a bulk query for ptm enzymes on the database with a list of PTM sites in a csv file - `sites.csv` you can use `get_ptm_enzymes_from_list` function.
+To perform a bulk query for ptm enzymes on the database with a list of PTM sites in a csv file - `sites.csv` you can use `get_ptm_enzymes_from_file` function.

 ``` python
 # imports